emergingravi/EPS-Electric-power-Steering-wirth-Fuzzy-implimentation/README.md

 ```

 ### Results
-  After running the genetic algorithm, the best solution found will be printed along with its fitness value:
+  After running the algorithm the output for the torque assistance will be displayed
   ```bash
 torque_simulation.compute()
 print(f"Torque assistance: {torque_simulation.output['torque_assistance']}%")